Heaven & Hell: The state of the Jewellery Industry

 Unique, in private collection.

 Can you tell the difference?
 For decades now, international media has called for attention on conflict diamonds.
-In many African countries, diamonds continue to be linked to the abuse of human rights, insurgent groups, unscrupulous governments and the fuelling of conflict.
+In spite of the noise, diamonds continue to be linked to the abuse of human rights, insurgent groups, unscrupulous governments and the fuelling of conflict in various African countries.
 Illicit diamonds make fabulous profits for terrorists and corporations alike.
-With as much clarity has a high quality stone, the jewellery industry illustrates the willingness of the world to turn away, blinded by the calming sparkle of beautiful jewels.
+With as much clarity as a high quality stone, the jewellery industry illustrates the willingness of the world to turn away, rendered blind by the mesmerising sparkle of beautiful jewels.

 Year: 2023